1101712/lucid-dreaming-out-of-body-travel/README.md

 ## Manual testing of user stories
 ### Expectation:
-V visitor should understand the main purpose of the site.
+ A visitor should understand the main purpose of the site.
 ### Result:
-As a visitor, I understand that this is a website to help me to learn about lucid dreams.
+As a visitor, I understand that this is a website to help me to learn about lucid dreaming.
 ### Expectation:
 A visitor needs easy intuitive navigation around the site.
 ### Result